annabehling/functional_enrichment/README.md

 Functional enrichment analyses can be used to identify an over-representation of biological functions in a subset of interesting genes, when compared with the entire background gene set.

-In this instance, we are investigating the evolution of hybrid gene expression, so the subset of interesting genes are those with a particular expression pattern, relative to their parental species.
+This example investigates the evolution of hybrid gene expression, so the subset of interesting genes are those with a particular expression pattern, relative to their parental species.

-Briefly, the five possible categories for hybrid gene expression are:
+Briefly, the five possible categories for hybrid gene expression used here are:

 1. **Parental differential expression inheritance** (PEI de) : a parental expression bias is maintained in the hybrid.
 2. **Parental equal expression inheritance** (PEI eq) : equal parental expression is inherited by the hybrid.